-B. Minimum High School Performance Criteria for Admission of First-Time- Entering Students for Statewide Universities.
+B. Minimum High School Performance Criteria for Admission of First-Time-Entering Students for Statewide Universities.

-Langston University

-University of Science and Arts of Oklahoma May grant
+Langston University (LU) University of Science and Arts of Oklahoma (USAO)

-admission to any individual who:
+Any individual who:

-- 1. is a graduate of a high school accredited by the appropriate regional association or by an appropriate accrediting agency of the home state or has achieved a high school equivalency certificate based on the GED; - 2. has met the curricular requirements as set forth in part 3.9.2 of this policy; and - 3. is eligible for admission to any of the Statewide institutions in the State System using a combination of standardized test scores, high school GPA (all courses), GPA (Regent 15-Unit core), and/or class rank.
+- 1. is a graduate of a high school accredited by the appropriate regional association or by an appropriate accrediting agency of the home state or has achieved a high school equivalency certificate based on the GED; - 2. has met the curricular requirements as set forth in part 3.9.2 of this policy; and - 3. meets the following criteria is eligible for admission to any of the Statewide institutions in the State System using a combination of standardized test scores, high school GPA (all courses), GPA (Regent 17-Unit core), and/or class rank.
 Statewide Institutions may set standards appropriate to their mission and the students they serve.
-These standards must be approved by the institution's President or designee, filed with OSRHE staff, clearly communicated on appropriate publications and websites, and consistently applied to all applicants.
+These standards must be approved by the institution's president, filed with OSRHE staff, clearly communicated on appropriate publications and websites, and consistently applied to all applicants.

+Langston University may offer these degrees with an open admission policy for students within the institutions' geographic service area.
 Students wishing to transfer from AAS to AS, AA or baccalaureate degree programs must formally apply and meet both the curricular and performance admission standards.

-C. Minimum High School Performance Criteria for Admission of First-Time- Entering Students at Regional Universities
+C. Minimum High School Performance Criteria for Admission of First-Time-Entering Students at Regional Universities

-Cameron University East Central University Northeastern State University Northwestern Oklahoma State University Oklahoma Panhandle State University Rogers State University Southeastern Oklahoma State University Southwestern Oklahoma State University University of Central Oklahoma
+Cameron University (CU) East Central University (ECU) Northeastern State University (NSU) Northwestern Oklahoma State University (NWOSU) Oklahoma Panhandle State University (OPSU) Rogers State University (RSU) Southeastern Oklahoma State University (SEOSU) Southwestern Oklahoma State University (SWOSU) University of Central Oklahoma (UCO)

-May grant admission to any individual who:
+Any individual who:

-- 1. is a graduate of a high school accredited by the appropriate regional association or by an appropriate accrediting agency of the home state or has achieved a high school equivalency certificate based on the GED; - 2. has met the curricular requirements as set forth in part 3.9.2 of this policy; and - 3. is eligible for admission to any of the regional institutions in the State System using a combination of standardized test scores, high school GPA (all courses), GPA (Regent 1715-Unit core), and/or class rank.
+- 1. is a graduate of a high school accredited by the appropriate regional association or by an appropriate accrediting agency of the home state or has achieved a high school equivalency certificate based on the GED; - 2. has met the curricular requirements as set forth in part 3.9.2 of this policy; and - 3. meets the following criteria is eligible for admission to any of the regional institutions in the State System using a combination of standardized test scores, high school GPA (all courses), GPA (Regent 17-Unit core), and/or class rank.
 Regional Institutions may set standards appropriate to their mission and the students they serve.
-These standards must be approved by the institution's President or designee, filed with OSRHE staff, clearly communicated on appropriate publications and websites, and consistently applied to all applicants.
+These standards must be approved by the institution's president, filed with OSRHE staff, clearly communicated on appropriate publications and websites, and consistently applied to all applicants.

-The five universities approved to offer associate degrees are: OPSU, CU, LU, RSU, and SWOSU.
+The five regional institutions offering associate degrees are: OPSU, CU, RSU, , SWOSU and UCO.
 These institutions may offer these degrees with an open admission policy for students within the institutions' geographic service area.
 Students wishing to transfer from AAS to AS, AA or baccalaureate degree programs must formally apply and meet both the curricular and performance admission standards.

-D. Minimum High School Performance Criteria for Admission of First-Time- Entering Students at Community Colleges and Technical Branches
+D. Minimum High School Performance Criteria for Admission of First-Time-Entering Students at Community Colleges and Technical Branches

-Carl Albert State College Connors State College Eastern Oklahoma State College Murray State College
+Carl Albert State College (CASC) Connors State College (CSC) Eastern Oklahoma State College (EOSC) Murray State College (MSC) Northeastern Oklahoma A&M College (NEOAMC)

-Northeastern Oklahoma A&M College Northern Oklahoma College Oklahoma City Community College Redlands Community College Rose State College Seminole State College Tulsa Community College Western Oklahoma State College) OSU Oklahoma City OSU Institute of Technology
+Northern Oklahoma College (NOC) Oklahoma City Community College (OCCC) Redlands Community College (RCC) Rose State College (RSC) Seminole State College (SSC) Tulsa Community College (TCC) Western Oklahoma State College (WOSC) OSU Oklahoma City (OSU-OKC) OSU Institute of Technology (OSUIT)

-4. Students Seeking Admission to AA, AS, or Baccalaureate Degree Programs
+1. Students Seeking Admission to AA, AS, or Baccalaureate Degree Programs

-May grant admission to any individual who:
+Any individual who: